johnnyreilly/blog.johnnyreilly.com/blog-website/blog/2024-08-27-using-azd-for-faster-incremental-azure-static-web-app-deployments-in-github-actions/index.md

 ## Hello `azure.yml`

-To migrate to `azd`, we'll requires an `azure.yml` file in our project.
+To make use of `azd`, we'll requires an `azure.yml` file in our project.
 This file is going to contain the configuration for our `azd` project.
 Here's what it looks like:

 ```yaml
 # yaml-language-server: $schema=https://raw.githubusercontent.com/Azure/azure-dev/main/schemas/v1.0/azure.yaml.json